Collection: Black Tea

 Different Types of Black Tea

-The following black tea types are some of the most well-known and well-loved, unblended black teas:
+The following black tea types are some of the most well-known and well-loved unblended black teas:

-• Darjeeling tea grows in the foothills of the Indian Himalayas, and is known as the ‘Champagne of Teas’ in reference to its delicate fruit and floral flavours and muscatel notes.
-A Darjeeling black tea will have unique characteristics depending on when tea leaves have been harvested.
-For instance, first flush Darjeeling tea leaves, harvested between March and May will reveal a light-coloured liquor, with a floral scent and mild astringency, whereas a second flush Darjeeling, picked between June and August will yield a full-bodied cup with an amber hue and musky flavours; third flush leaves, plucked between October and November produce heavier, darker teas.
+• Darjeeling tea grows in the foothills of the Indian Himalayas and is known as the Champagne of Teas because of its delicate fruit and floral flavours and muscatel notes.
+First flush teas, harvested between March and May, tend to be light and floral.
+Second flush teas, picked between June and August, are fuller-bodied with amber colour and musky flavours.
+Third flush teas, plucked between October and November, are darker and heavier.

 The following black tea types are some of the most popular blended black teas:

-• Earl Grey is a well-loved tea that gets its unique, citrusy taste from the addition of oil from bergamot orange rinds.
-It is generally accepted that this distinctive flavoured tea is named after Charles Grey, the 2nd Earl Grey, who was Britain’s Prime Minister between 1830-1834.
-It is sometimes referred to as ‘Earl Gray’, particularly in the United States.
-Initially made with Chinese black tea, Earl Grey is now usually made with stronger, Indian black tea, making it more suited for the addition of milk and sugar if desired.
-There are also green, white, oolong and rooibos variations, and loose Earl Grey leaves are sometimes blended with flower petals and fruits for added interest.
+• Earl Grey is a well-loved tea with a distinctive citrusy taste from bergamot oil.
+It is generally accepted to be named after Charles Grey, Britain’s Prime Minister from 1830 to 1834.
+Originally made with Chinese black tea, it is now usually made with stronger Indian black tea, making it better suited to milk and sugar if desired.
+Variations also exist using green, white, oolong and rooibos bases.

-What is the best black tea?
+What is the Best Black Tea?

 How to Infuse Loose Leaf Black Tea

-• Assam - 2-4 minutes at 203 °F (95℃)
+• Assam - 2 to 4 minutes at 95°C

-• Ceylon - 2-4 minutes at 194 °F (90℃)
+• Ceylon - 2 to 4 minutes at 90°C

-• Darjeeling - 2-3 minutes at 194 °F (90℃) (cooler temperature for first flush teas)
+• Darjeeling - 2 to 3 minutes at 90°C, or cooler for first flush teas

-• Kenya - 2-4 minutes at 203 °F (95℃)
+• Kenya - 2 to 4 minutes at 95°C

-• Lapsang Souchong - 2-5 minutes at 203 °F (95℃)
+• Lapsang Souchong - 2 to 5 minutes at 95°C

-• Nilgiri - 2-4 minutes at 194 °F (90℃)
+• Nilgiri - 2 to 4 minutes at 90°C

-• Earl Grey - 2-3 minutes at 194 °F (90℃)
+• Earl Grey - 2 to 3 minutes at 90°C

-• Good quality loose leaf black teas can usually be steeped more than once.
+Good quality loose leaf black teas can usually be steeped more than once.

 How to Serve Black Tea